deepkit/deepkit-website2/src/pages/documentation/http/input-output.md

 ### HTML

 To send HTML there are two possibilities.
-Either the object `HtmlResponse` or Template Engine with TSX is used.
+Either the object `HtmlResponse` or Template Engine with JSX is used.

 ```typescript
 import { HtmlResponse } from '@deepkit/http';